 You don’t need to scuba dive to take in this Pacific Ocean paradise.
 Whether you’re taking a break from diving or you’re looking for a trip to enjoy with non-diving friends and family of all ages, Tip Top IV offers a highly recommended non-diving cruise.

-There are two kayaks on board, and snorkeling equipment (including child-friendly sizing) is available to use for the duration of your travels – either 4 or 7 nights.
-You’ll be joined on board by specially-trained naturalist guides that are certified by the Galapagos National Park.
-They host daily excursions – how about the Charles Darwin Research Station, sea lion colonies or a cactus forest?
+There are two kayaks on board, and snorkeling equipment (including child-friendly sizing) is available to use for the duration of your travels – either four or seven nights.
+You’ll be joined onboard by specially-trained naturalist guides that are certified by the Galapagos National Park.
+They host daily excursions to places like the Charles Darwin Research Station, sea lion colonies and a cactus forest.

 Tip Top IV has 10 air-conditioned cabins for 16 guests, as well as a bar, dining room, lounge and sun deck.
 Plus, there is plenty to keep the entire family entertained during downtime: board games, videos, books, music and even a desktop PC.